webplatform/docs/tutorials/css_transitions/index.md

      background-image: url(JackHeart.jpeg);
  }

-The overall effect appears like this:
+The overall movement is staggered like this:

 [[Image:transit_delay.png]]